-The following is a discussion and analysis of the financial condition and results of operations of Indiva Limited ("Indiva" or the "Company") for the year ended December 31, 2019.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2019 (the "Financial Statements").
+The following is a discussion and analysis of the financial condition and results of operations of Indiva Limited ("Indiva" or the "Company") for the three and six months ended June 30, 2020.
+This MD&A should be read in conjunction with the Company's condensed consolidated interim financial statements and accompanying notes for the three and six months ended June 30, 2020 and 2019 (the "Interim Financial Statements").